Owntric Logo

 • Fair valuation = less risk of overpaying.

-Example: Why investors check valuation
+Example: quick check

 If a startup is worth $10M and raises $1M, new investors together get 10% of the company.